codex-academy/codeX_Feb2015Intro/t5-test-your-function.md

 In the `task5.js` file:

 * Create an implementation for the `setTestStatus` function.
-    * Remember that it takes 2 parameters: the id of an element and the test status.
+    * Remember that it takes three parameters: the id of the element; the id of the button; the test status.
 * Refresh the page and see what happens.
 * There should be no errors in Chrome DevTools.
 * You should see a console message displaying 'success'.